 European Imperialism, a historical phenomenon that emerged in the 19th century, was driven by economic, political, and cultural motivations.
 It marked a significant shift in global power dynamics as European nations sought to extend their influence and control over other territories around the world.
-This article explores the various factors that contributed to the rise of European Imperialism, its impact on the colonised regions, and its legacy on the contemporary world.

 Economic motivations for imperialism

 The Industrial Revolution of the 1800s created a significant need for natural resources to fuel newly invented machinery and transportation.
 Resources like coal, iron, and rubber were in high demand.
 Some nations did not have enough raw materials to support their industrialisation and looked to other lands to find them.

 Expanding outside its borders also allowed a country to enter foreign markets to sell industrial goods.
 Traditional industries became displaced as manufacturing and markets moved to foreign countries.
 One such company, the British East India Company, became highly profitable by obtaining natural resources in India and selling goods in markets throughout the world.

 The Age of Imperialism